qruto/laravel-flora/README.md

 php artisan install
 ```

-Run it when you fetch a fresh application, everything will be set up for you.

 Refresh application state by:

 ```bash
 php artisan update
 ```

-- after `composer install/update`
-- after `git pull/checkout/megre/...`
-- in deploy script
-- in CI/CD pipeline

-it will take care of the rest of the work.

 > ℹ️ Instruction depends on current **environment**.
 Package has predefined actions suitable for most cases.